lucassaid/driver-registration-test/README.md

 # Driver registration

 This repository is only a test.
+See [live demo](https://driver-registration-test.vercel.app/)!

+To get an error at the end, write `TEST_ERROR` in the name field.

-to run on your machine you can clone this repo and run:
+To run on your machine you can clone this repo and run:
 ```bash
 npm i && npm start
 ```